hepplerj/cv/web-cv.md

 # Professional Organizations and Service

-### Membership in Professional and Community Organizations
+### Membership in Professional Organizations

 American Historical Association
 Western History Association
 Organization of American Historians
-American Library Association
 National Council on Public History
 American Society for Environmental History
 Association for Computers and the Humanities
-Nebraska Library Association
-Nebraska Educational Technology Association

-The League of American Bicyclists
-Bike Omaha Network
-Mode Shift Omaha

 ### Offices in Professional Organizations